bondarukoleh/mobiquity_assignment/README.md

 ### About tools
 **Protractor** - is test framework specially created for Angular apps, it has synchronization with Angular, and we need less waiters in it, and it has special angular selectors (e.g. by.model) and a lot of stuff that helps QA to test web application.
 Since test app is Angular - it's a nice choice.
-Also it is a great functionality with less code to type other than regular Selenium Webdriver JS.
+Also it has great functionality with less code to type other than regular Selenium Webdriver JS.
 You can checkout it [here](https://www.protractortest.org/#/ "https://www.protractortest.org/#/")